Applies to: All versions

-When that happens you will find details in this regard by taking a look at the snapshot history.
-You will find something similar to the screenshot below:
+When that happens you will find details by taking a look at the snapshot history, something similar to the screenshot below:

 To find out why this has happened we need to log in to the ESXi host and find additional information on the "Host" -> "Monitor" -> "Tasks".

 To continue troubleshooting the cause of the issue it is necessary to view the virtual machine's event log.
-Usually, the most relevant information can be found in the guest OS Event Viewer.
-An example in the screenshot below:
+Usually, the most relevant information can be found in the guest OS Event Viewer (Windows).

-Note: the purpose of the examples presented above is to define a troubleshooting workflow when an 'Application consistent' snapshot failed.
-The details may not apply in your specific situation.
+Note: the purpose of the examples presented above is to define a troubleshooting workflow when an "Application consistent" snapshot failed.

 The following articles provide information to identify and troubleshoot most common situations, as documented by VMware.

 - When a quiesced snapshot is created on a Windows Server 2003, Windows Server 2003 R2, Windows Server 2008, Windows Server 2008 R2, Windows Server 2012, or a Windows Server 2012 R2 virtual machine, duplicate disks are created in the virtual machine.
-Creating a quiesced snapshot of a Windows virtual machine generates Event IDs 50, 57, 137, 140, 157, or 12289. see article
+Creating a quiesced snapshot of a Windows virtual machine generates Event IDs 50, 57, 137, 140, 157, or 12289.
+Pleago to see this article

 Note: The Distributed Transaction Coordinator service must be running while installing VMware Tools.
 Otherwise, VSS fails to quiesce Windows 2008 R2/ WIndows 2012.